SURF (SURF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SURF Historical Price

-According to the latest data gathered on SURF live price page, the current price of SURF is 0.02078825USD.
-The circulating supply of SURF(SURF) is 100.00M SURF , giving it a market capitalization of $2.08M.
+According to the latest data gathered on SURF live price page, the current price of SURF is 0.0198285USD.
+The circulating supply of SURF(SURF) is 100.00M SURF , giving it a market capitalization of $1.98M.

 In the past month, SURF has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that SURF could witness further price changes in the near future.